Socially-Embedded-Lab/twitter-job-postings/README.md

 ___
 ## Paper Summary
 This paper investigates the potential of social media, specifically Twitter, to provide a complementary signal for estimating labor market demand.
 We introduce a statistical approach for extracting information about the location and occupation advertised in job vacancies posted on Twitter.
 We construct an aggregate index of labor market demand by occupational class in every major U.S. city from 2015 to 2022 and evaluate it against official statistics and an index from a large aggregator of online job postings.
 The findings suggest that the Twitter-based index is strongly correlated with official statistics and can improve the prediction of official statistics across occupations and states.

+If you use code or data from this repository, please [cite our ICWSM paper](#how-to-cite).
 ___
 ## Repository Contents
 - `ar_models`: Directory containing scripts to perform AR on Twitter Index.
 More information under [`AR Models`](#ar-models) section.